bcgov/castor/R/Params/linkHBS_VRI_Calibtation.md

 # APPENDIX: Comparing the sum of distributional parameters to simulating via monte carlo

-In Robinson et al. (2016), each of the response distributions were summed after sampling 10000 samples from each of the response distributions.
+In Robinson et al. (2016), each of the response distributions were summed after sampling 10000 samples from each of the individual harvest unit distributions.
 However, this is computationally slow ( adds ~ 30 seconds for 326 harvest units).
 Instead of sampling each individual response distribution -- we can sum the means and sigmas because the individual responses are independant.
 Here is a comparison between mathematically estimating the total response distribution versus simulating it with many samples.
 By mathematically estimating the total response distribution, there is a large cost savings (~25 seconds) which when amplified over a simulation model with a 100 year time horizon and annual time step would result in ~ 42 minutes saved per simulation run.

 ```